 Home minister Rajnath Singh's biography to hit stands in May

-New Delhi, Apr 10: Home minister Rajnath Singh's biography that will chronicle his political career spanning over almost five decades, is set to hit stands in May this year.
+New Delhi, Apr 10: Home Minister Rajnath Singh's biography that will chronicle his political career spanning over almost five decades, is set to hit stands in May this year.

 The book, titled 'Rajneeti', is written by film historian-author Gautam Chintmani and published by Penguin Random House India.